Teens May Have Made Pact to Get Pregnant

 But what has stunned people in this largely Catholic town is that it seems as though these teenagers created a pact and were trying to get pregnant so that they could raise their babies together.

-her article "Pregnancy Boom at Gloucester High."
+Kathleen Kingsbury, a reporter for Time magazine, helped bring national attention to this story with her article "Pregnancy Boom at Gloucester High."
 She conducted interviews with the girls in the pact, the friends and the principal at the school, among others, after it came to light.

 Kingsbury tells NPR's Michele Norris that Principal Joseph Sullivan made it clear that most of the girls were lonely, and they didn't have strong families behind them.
 Most of the girls were sophomores.